Skip to content Skip to footer

 Step 4: Post-hire Analysis

 Don’t let these teams go down the acquisition versus retention rabbit hole.
-Instead, create a collaborative data-driven process that will benefit both teams by understanding the traits of outstanding employees and how you can identify them from the hiring process.
+Instead, create a collaborative data-driven hiring process that will benefit both teams by understanding the traits of outstanding employees and how you can identify them from the hiring process.

 Leverage Data in Recruiting with CodeSignal